PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``keepIncomingHeaders``: bool - Whether to retain the incoming headers in memory, to be able to use :func:`HTTPHeaderRule` or :meth:`DNSQuestion.getHTTPHeaders`.
 Default is false.
 Before 1.8.0 the headers were always kept in-memory.
   * ``additionalAddresses``: list - List of additional addresses (with port) to listen on.
 Using this option instead of creating a new frontend for each address avoids the creation of new thread and Frontend objects, reducing the memory usage.
 The drawback is that there will be a single set of metrics for all addresses.
   * ``ignoreTLSConfigurationErrors=false``: bool - Ignore TLS configuration errors (such as invalid certificate path) and just issue a warning instead of aborting the whole process
+  * ``library``: str - Which underlying HTTP2 library should be used, either h2o or nghttp2.
+Until 1.9.0 only h2o was available, but the use of this library is now deprecated as it is no longer maintained. nghttp2 is the new default since 1.9.0.
+  * ``readAhead``: bool - When the TLS provider is set to OpenSSL, whether we tell the library to read as many input bytes as possible, which leads to better performance by reducing the number of syscalls.
+Default is true.
+  * ``proxyProtocolOutsideTLS``: bool - When the use of incoming proxy protocol is enabled, whether the payload is prepended after the start of the TLS session (so inside, meaning it is protected by the TLS layer providing encryption and authentication) or not (outside, meaning it is in clear-text).
+Default is false which means inside.
+Note that most third-party software like HAproxy expect the proxy protocol payload to be outside, in clear-text.

 .. function:: addTLSLocal(address, certFile(s), keyFile(s) [, options])